 The renovation of The Abbaye was completed in Easter 2019, which is now inhabited by an evolving residential community.
-This coincides with the start of our Volunteer Programme for 2019.
-We are inviting members of the Workaway network to apply for volunteer opportunities between April and the end of October.
-Accommodation with basic but comfortable facilities will be provided.
+Renovation is now underway of 'the farm' which will eventually become the meditation retreat centre.
+This coincides with the start of our Volunteer Programme for 2020.
+We are inviting members of the Workaway network to apply for volunteer opportunities from 10th January through the end of the year.
 The requirement is five hours of work each week day in exchange for board and lodging, and that volunteers join in with the life of the community for meditation and lunch.

-The next stage of renovations (being undertaken by professional contractors) is on the farm buildings to create a large space for meditation and accommodation for retreats and seminars.
+The current stage of renovations (being undertaken by professional contractors) is on the farm buildings to create a large space for meditation and accommodation for retreats and seminars.
+This will eventually include a 'contemplative village' consisting of small individual hermitages for people to enter deeper silence in their practice.
 Over the coming years we will be creating a varied program for all aspects of contemplative practice; retreats and courses in various disciplines will run inspired by the practice of meditation rooted in the Christian tradition.
 Our vision is to build a space inclusive to practitioners, seekers and pilgrims from all spiritual traditions (or none) to help to make the world more peaceful.

 Aide informatique / Internet